sarathk73/User-Complaint-Management-System-Using-PHP/README.md

 - HTML: Markup language for creating the structure and content of web pages.
 - CSS: Styling language for enhancing the visual presentation of the web application.
 - MySQL: Database management system for storing and managing complaint data securely.
-- JavaScript: Client-side scripting language for interactive elements and dynamic behavior.
-- Bootstrap: Front-end framework for responsive and mobile-first web development.

 **How to Use:**